faithmburuga/Autolib-Blue-Cars---Hypothesis-Testing/README.md

-# Autolib-Blue-Cars---Hypothesis-Testing
+# Autolib-Blue-Cars-Hypothesis-Testing

 **A PYTHON PROJECT ON HYPOTHESIS TESTING**

 WEEK 4 PROJECT, MAY 2020
-By Faithelizabeth Mburuga
+{By Faithelizabeth Mburuga}

 **Description**
 Test the hypothesis that the mean number of bluecars taken in different postal codes are significantly different over the weekend has been made.